tordans/maproulette-backend/README.md

 * Navigate into the newly created `maproulette2` directory and run the local development server: `activator run`.
 This will take some time the first run as dependencies are downloaded.
 * Head to [http://localhost:9000/](http://localhost:9000/) and confirm you can see the New MapRoulette front end.
 This also may take a while as artifacts are compiled.

+If you are having issues getting the activator to run, you can configure your instance with [dev.conf](#using-devconf)

 #### Linux

 > These instructions were written for Ubuntu 16.04